10/30/2024

 Pat Miles

-Yeah, thanks, Matt.
-I love this question just because our intention is to have a profound influence on spine care.
-And if you were to prioritize the challenges and the variables that influence spine care, placing screws would not be at the top.
-And at this point, the robot helps place screws, which again, I think is fantastic.
-And fantastic enough for us to spend $50 million on a tool that ultimately will do that and help do that.
-And so, what I think is hugely valuable is an information piece that says, hey, the highest likelihood for a patient to get better from this type of intervention is this pathology.
-And be able to pre-coordinate is that drive decision-making and behavior by surgeons.
-And so, I think that that's at the top of the list.
-And that was the rationale behind the EOs.
-And what happened is it becomes the foundation of the ecosystem that ultimately drives better decision-making.
-Within the context of the intervention is the opportunity to improve the variables within the intervention.
+And if you were to prioritize the challenges and the variables that influence spying care, placing screws would not be at the top.
+And at this point, the robot helps place screws, which again, I think is fantastic and fantastic enough for us to spend $50 million on a tool that ultimately will do that and help do that.
+And so What I think is hugely valuable is an information piece that says, hey, the highest likelihood for a patient to get better from this type of intervention is this pathology, and be able to create correlatives that drive decision-making and behavior by surgeons.
+And so I think that that's at the top of the list, and that was the rationale behind the EOS.
+And what happens is it becomes the foundation of an ecosystem that ultimately drives better decision-making. within the context of the intervention is the opportunity to improve the variables within the intervention.
 And that's where like a robot comes in and that's where navigation comes in.
-And so, all of our work has been, how do we architect a procedure that's reflective of a -by-step execution where we can provide interoperative information to drive predictable outcomes?
+And so all of our work has been, how do we architect a procedure that's reflective of a step-by-step execution where we can provide interoperative information to drive predictable outcomes?
 That is our strategy.
-And so, when you start to assemble those technologies and you create an ecosystem, I gotta tell you, you better love the foundation of that ecosystem.
-And the foundation of that ecosystem is the most coveted image in all of spine care, which is EOs.
-And so, translating that image throughout the experience through the surgical plan into the operative experience is the magic.
-And so, our enthusiasm is all about monumental evolution in spine care because it needs it in the hands of the masses.
-And that's where it's like, again, we love robotics, we love navigation, we're in the process of integrating it, we're doing cases today literally with our robotic tool.
+And so when you start to assemble those technologies and you create an ecosystem I got to tell you, you better love the foundation of that ecosystem.
+And the foundation of that ecosystem is the most coveted image in all of spine care, which is EOS.
+And so translating that image throughout the experience through the surgical plan into the operative experience is the magic.
+And so our enthusiasm is all about monumental evolution in spine care because it needs it in the hands of the masses.
+And that's where it's like, again, we love robotics.
+We love navigation.
+We're in the process of integrating it.
+We're doing cases today, literally, with our robotic tool.
 But the reality of it is it's the assembly of tools that ultimately is the answer to these.
 It's not just a single tool.
-So, that would be my diatribe, and probably I didn't answer the question you intended.
+So that would be my diatribe.
+And probably I didn't answer the question you intended.

 speaker